technisculpt/blender-text-to-speech-gtts/README.md

 * For windows users you will need to open Blender as administrator for install only, it may take a minute or two
 * May not work on OSX for Blender versions before 3.0.1
 * this is for educational use only!

+### Disclaimer
+This addon requires an internet connection.
+For offline text to speech check out the [pyttsx3 (offline) text to speech addon](https://github.com/technisculpt/blender-text-to-speech).
+As per the gTTS project: "This project is not affiliated with Google or Google Cloud.
+Breaking upstream changes can occur without notice.
+This project is leveraging the undocumented Google Translate speech functionality and is different from Google Cloud Text-to-Speech."